meatball133/crystal/concepts/tuple/introduction.md

 tuple : Tuple(Int32, String, Char) = {1, "foo", 'c'}
 ```

-Explicitly specifying the type of the tuple can be usefull since that allows for defining that a position should hold a union type.
+Explicitly specifying the type of the tuple can be useful since that allows for defining that a position should hold a union type.
 This means that a position can hold multiple types.

 ```crystal